bautistaj/bootstrap-api-express/README.md

 # bootstrap-api-express

-With this package you can create a basic structure of api project with [express](https://www.npmjs.com/package/express).
+With this package you can create a basic structure of api project with [express](https://www.npmjs.com/package/express) and [body-parser](https://www.npmjs.com/package/body-parser).

 The package crete the next structure:
 ```bash